Royals vs. Tigers Player Props Betting Odds

 Torkelson Stats

 - Torkelson has 17 doubles, eight home runs, 30 walks and 34 RBI (61 total hits).
-He has stolen two bases.
+He's also swiped two bases.

 Torkelson Recent Games